jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Source/MyCloudProjectSample/Documentation/Exercises - Firstname Lastname.md

 #### Exercise I

-Provide script samples used in this exercise.
-What did you do , why, how, what was the result.
+Please provide script samples that were used in this exercise, along with details on what was done, why it was done, how it was done, and the resulting outcomes.
-If you have your scrips somwhere on the git, provide us als the URL here to them.
+If the scripts are available on a public repository such as GitHub, kindly provide the URL for easy access.

 #### Exercise 2 - Docker in Azure